Arizona Allergy Season: Why It's Worse and What Helps

 If you moved to Arizona thinking the desert would cure your allergies, you're not the first person to discover that's a myth.
 Arizona has one of the longest allergy seasons in the country, and for East Valley residents, the symptoms can be relentless.
 Phoenix and Glendale ranked among the worst allergy cities in America according to the Asthma and Allergy Foundation of America, and the metro area's warm, dry conditions keep pollen circulating for months longer than most other states.

-This guide covers what makes Arizona allergy season so brutal for residents of Queen Creek, Gilbert, Mesa, and San Tan Valley, why the dry climate actually makes symptoms worse, and what the medical research says about IV immune support as a complementary approach to allergy relief.
+This guide covers what makes Arizona allergy season so bad for residents of Queen Creek, Gilbert, Mesa, and San Tan Valley, why the dry climate actually makes symptoms worse, and what the research says about IV immune support for allergy season relief.

 Unlike states that get a hard winter freeze to kill off pollen, Maricopa County's warm temperatures allow nearly year-round pollen production.
 Here's the Arizona allergy season breakdown by month.